-However, from earlier posts in a few other blogs, a few years back it seems that the Red bull company funded some research for animal testing, but there's nothing recent on the topic.
+However, from earlier posts in a few other blogs, from a few years back it seems that the Red Bull company funded some research for animal testing, but there’s nothing recent on the topic.
 Therefore, whether Red Bull is suitable for vegans is a bit of a grey area.

 REIZE is a sugar-free drink and all of its ingredients are free from animal products.
-Although it contains taurine, the taurine is synthesized and isn't derived from animal products.
+Although it contains taurine, it is synthesized and isn’t derived from animal products.

 I would personally recommend REIZE as it is very affordable and convenient to make.
 Simply add water or just about any other beverage of your choice.